KerviRamos/Git-VCS-Resources/README.md

 The main files responsible for describing "git's" data model are the HEAD, refs/, index, and object/.
 In this section, the team explains git's data storage and model.

 ### Objects/
-Git stores its data in a key-value data struture,and it's saved in the objects directory.
+Git stores its data in a key-value data struture, and it's saved in the objects directory.
 Every time the user gives git a piece information to be tracked or version-control, git generates a unique key value called the "SHA1-HASH".
 The "SHA1-HASH" key is a unique 40 character checksum hash that gets store in the objects directory.
 The image below shows a high level flow of object storage in a key-value data format.

 <p align="center">
   <img src="png/UniqueKey.png" width = 600>